Less overhead, more progress

 Tutorial

-1. Install both terraform 12 and 13 using homebrew.
-The output of the commands has been omitted:
+1. Install both terraform 12 and 13 using homebrew:

 brew install terraform # installs current version, 13